khoaisohd/saifon/docs/README.md

 The philosophy of ReactJS and its community is `simplicity`

-We believe that with a simple clean and clear code base, we always can move fast and creat great products
+We believe `simplicity` will help us move fast and creat great products